brillout/wildcard-api/examples/todo-list/readme.md

 renderPage(<LandingPage />);

 function LandingPage() {
-  // We use our Telefunc endpoint to get user information and the user's todos const fetchData = async () => await server.getLandingPageData();
+  // We use our telefunction to get user information and the user's todos const fetchData = async () => await server.getLandingPageData();

   return (